 Tanks

-The idea that tanks might be of value in South Vietnam gained impetus after 2 operations in which Australians suffered losses that shocked the relatively small force then serving in Vietnam; Bribie and Renmark in February 1967.
+The idea that tanks might be of value in South Vietnam gained impetus after 2 operations in which Australians suffered losses that shocked the relatively small force: Operation Bribie and Operation Renmark in February 1967.

-During Operation Bribie in February 1967, having attacked into a strong defensive position, an Australian force suffered the loss of 8 men killed and 27 wounded.
+During Operation Bribie, having attacked into a strong defensive position, an Australian force suffered the loss of 8 men killed and 27 wounded.
 During this fight, APCs were used almost as if they were tanks, a hazardous practice not recommended in armoured doctrine.

-During Operation Renmark in late February 1967, no enemy troops were seen until after the damage had been done.
+During Operation Renmark, no enemy troops were seen until after the damage had been done.
 Seven Australians were killed and 26 wounded, all victims of mines and booby traps.

 The rate of losses and the manner in which these men met their deaths or were wounded informed the thinking of some senior officers who believed that a third battalion was needed in South Vietnam and that tanks, with their mobility and firepower, were necessary to support the infantry.

-Months passed, however, before the decision to send tanks, along with a third battalion group and other units to Vietnam was taken on 6 September 1967.
+Months passed, however, before the decision to send tanks, along with a third battalion group and other units to South Vietnam was taken on 6 September 1967.
 More months passed until the tanks reached the theatre of operations.
-They were soon in action on Operation Pinaroo during which they worked with:

 Conditions in South Vietnam

-[Desmond Kearton, RAEME, Australians at War Film Archive]
+[Desmond Kearton, RAEME, Australians at War Film Archive, interview no 1449.]

-As one author on the subject of armour in Vietnam put it:
+As one author on the subject of armour in South Vietnam put it:

 [McKay, G., and Nicholas, G., Jungle tracks, Australian armour in Vietnam, Allen and Unwin, Sydney, 2001, p.
 37.]